renderyourworld/Helios-VFX/README.md

 ## Contributing

 Contributions to Helios are welcome!
-We just ask that evaluate what you actually need to adjust.
+We just ask that you evaluate what you actually need to adjust.
 This repo is not meant to provide a fully built desktop with all the bells and whistles.
 It is meant to provide a base image that others can build on top of.
 That means most changes to Helios should be geared towards adding new distros, optimizing the build process, or upgrading part of the Helios stack.
 If you have a specific use case that requires